 Early infant sleep is often broken up into so many pieces that it never seems restful, but that doesn’t mean there isn’t a lot of it.
 Even when babies are sleeping up to 20 hours a day, they’re still hard at work.
 Research suggests that, even when babies look like they’re sleeping peacefully, there’s a lot more going on beneath the surface than meets the eye.

-In the beginning of a baby’s life, it might seem like there just isn’t time for learning, between all of the sleeping and all of the growing Baby does, but his education starts early, and sleep plays an important part in it.
+In the beginning of a baby’s life, it might seem like there just isn’t time for learning, between all of the sleeping and all of the growing Baby does, but their education starts early, and sleep plays an important part in it.
 In those first few months of life, newborns sleep in fragmented bursts with frequent waking.
 This pattern of sleep is thought to be especially good for early learning for a few different reasons.

 In the first place, the shorter-lasting patterns, which lead to a shallower sleep, may help the brain mature.
 It can also help memories and learning get consolidated and stored in that fast-growing brain.
 More than that, even when they’re asleep, infants are processing and learning from the things they’ve done and seen when they were awake.